Registration of personal data processing

 Information for participants in research projects

 The data protection legislation contains requirements for providing certain information to the people whose data you process.
 This also applies to participants in research projects.
 The participants are to receive the information before they give their consent.
-Read more about information for data subjects here.
+You can read more about information for data subjects by clicking here (link opens in the same window).

 NB.
 This only includes the information required in accordance with the data protection legislation.
 Naturally, the participants are to be provided with other information about the research project.